AlphaCloudX/Forumer-Pack/README.md

 # Forumer-Pack

-Click on the Pack.zip and then download it to get the pack, if you request changes dm me on forums
+Click on the Forumer Pack.zip and then download it to get the pack, enjoy!

 -@AlphaCloud